kirilkhalil/reread_neural/README.md

 'positional_supervised_corpus.rtf' for inputs and 'labels.rtf' for target outputs.
 You can make your own similar data by using the: 'mod_inputs.py' -file to create inputs and target outputs from a corpus with the restrictions mentioned in the 03.04.2023 entry.
+- 12.05.2023: When the file 'two_deck.py' is run it saves the trained model as 'lower_deck.h5' and the mapping used as 'lower_deck_mapping.pkl'.
+After training you can evaluate the outputs of the lower part of the 'two-deck-topology' by running the file 'lower_deck_evaluation.py' and changing the test input accordingly (or feeding a list of inputs).

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------